 A Universal PIN is a PIN that is used in a multi-application environment to allow several applications to share one common PIN.
 The Universal PIN is a global access condition that has been assigned a key reference value '11'.
 This key reference value shall not be used for anything else but to indicate the Universal PIN.

 In order to give access to several applications on a multi-application UICC, a terminal conforming to the present document shall support the usage of the Universal PIN.
-A multi-application UICC according to the present document shall support the usage of a Universal PIN.
+A multi-application UICC according to the present document should support the usage of a Universal PIN.

 If an application allows the use of the Universal PIN as replacement PIN, the Universal PIN shall be part of the access condition for this application on a multi-application UICC that complies to the present document.
 In case of a single verification capable UICC the Universal PIN shall not be used.